Search

 Hundreds of other vessels remained outside Hormuz unable to reach ports, shipping data showed.
 The waterway is a key artery for around a fifth of the world's oil and LNG supply.

-The Maltese-flagged container ship Safeen Prestige was also damaged by a projectile as it sailed toward the northern end of the Strait of Hormuz earlier, prompting the crew to abandon ship, shipping sources said.
+At least eight vessels have suffered have been hit in the area since the Iran conflict began on Saturday.
+On Wednesday, the Maltese-flagged container ship Safeen Prestige was damaged by a projectile as it sailed toward the northern end of the Strait of Hormuz, prompting the crew to abandon ship, British navy agency UKMTO said.

 Qatar will fully shut down gas liquefaction on Wednesday and won't return to normal production and exports for at least a month, two sources familiar with the matter told Reuters.
 Gas giant QatarEnergy declared force majeure on shipments of LNG after attacks on its production facilities.